fastify/fastify-helmet/README.md

 ## How it works

-`fastify-helmet` is just a tiny wrapper around helmet that also adds a dependency to [middie]*(http://npm.im/middie) for middleware support.
+`fastify-helmet` is just a tiny wrapper around helmet that adds an `'onRequest'` hook.
 It accepts the same options of Helmet, and you can see more in [the helmet documentation](https://helmetjs.github.io/docs/).

 ## License